 As your business grows, you may find you need to deal in foreign currencies.
 This may be because you have either customers or suppliers overseas, or because you’re expanding internationally.
 Overseas customers especially prefer to deal in their own currency, so allowing them to do so can make your products and services more attractive.

-Dealing in multiple currencies will add an extra dimension to your business accounting, making it a more challenging task.
-Here’s an overview of how to manage accounting in foreign currencies and what you need to be aware of when you have dealings overseas.
+Foreign exchange will add an extra dimension to your business accounting, making it a more challenging task.
+Here’s an overview of how to manage multicurrency accounting and what you need to be aware of when you have dealings overseas.

 You may find it appropriate to conduct some transactions in foreign currencies if

 However, you shouldn’t automatically use another currency just because your business is conducted in another country.
 First, you should check that it’s in your interests to do so.

 When doing business overseas, often you may have a choice as to whether you make or receive payments in sterling or in the foreign currency.
 Although it can make the process more complicated, it is prudent to make this decision on a case by case basis.
 Exchange rates fluctuate, so sometimes it will be better for you to choose the foreign currency, and sometimes not.
 Equally, your clients or suppliers will also have a preference, which may conflict with yours – so you’ll have to be diplomatic in how you make this decision, depending on the relationship between you.

 When you draw up contracts with clients and staff, consider discuss the currency you’ll use.
 There is a risk that exchange rates may change a lot between the signing of the contract and payments being made, and this change could be in your favour – or it may not be.
 You will therefore have to decide in advance which party carries the risk (which is also an opportunity).